 | Columbus McKinnon Corporation (CMCO) | 50 | 48 | 49 |

-Analysts expect Nordson Corporation’s shares to reach a consensus target of 263, significantly above its current price of 238.
-Columbus McKinnon Corporation’s target consensus of 49 also represents a favorable outlook compared to its current price of 16.53.
+Analysts expect Nordson Corporation’s stock to reach a consensus of 263, suggesting a potential upside from its current price of 236.19.
+For Columbus McKinnon Corporation, the consensus target of 49 indicates a modest growth potential compared to its current price of 17.77.

 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of two companies, Nordson Corporation (NDSN) and Columbus McKinnon Corporation (CMCO).
+In this section, I present a comparative analysis of the strengths and weaknesses of Nordson Corporation (NDSN) and Columbus McKinnon Corporation (CMCO).

 | Criterion | Nordson Corporation (NDSN) | Columbus McKinnon Corporation (CMCO) |